DANCING PANDAS

 PRO TIP: If you do want to rent a car, try to get to the entry of the airport as soon as possible.
 Lines for the car rentals can last 1-2 hours.

-Best Free Activities in Al Ula
+Best Al Ula Free Activities

 As I mentioned earlier, Al Ula is not a cheap place.
 Yet, there are a number of activities that one can do for free here.
 The concierges at the Old Town Visitor Center are a wealth of information and provide many suggestions of things to see and do in the area.
 Here are 6 of our favorite free things to do here: